+There’s a lot that you’ll need to know before you move to Australia.
 There is more to moving to a new country than just making sure you can get a visa.
 As well as finding somewhere to live, you may have to deal with a new corporate structure, different public holidays, a change in wages and a change in how much your lifestyle will cost you.

 With that in mind, we’ve taken a look at things you should keep in mind before making the move to the land Down Under.